 - Regeneration: Perhaps most notably, Bloodscream possesses a healing factor similar to the level of Wolverine's.
 What makes it even more disturbing is that he maintains full autonomy of his body even if he is decapitated, and is easily able to reattach his own head in such cases.
 His regeneration further increases with the amount of blood he feeds on.
 Another noticeable difference is that he cannot die by conventional means as his existence is tied to the necromancer's curse, making it so that he can only die or suffer fatal wounds from metal not made by human hands.
 Even then however, his wounds will only be temporary so long as he isn't fully killed.

 X-Men: The Animated series

-Bloodscream made a brief appearance in Whatever It Takes (Episode 16) of the cartoon.
+Bloodscream and his partner Roughhouse made a brief appearance in Whatever It Takes (Episode 16) of the series.